 Micro ATX motherboards are intended for budget PCs.

-The number of USB ports your motherboard has and their version also has significant impact on the price.
+The number of USB ports your motherboard has and their version also significantly impact the price.

-A good motherboard offers not only the newer USB 3.2 Gen 2×2 ports with 20 Gbps transfer rate but will also offer USB headers so that you can connect the front USB ports of your PC case.
+A good motherboard offers not only the newer USB 3.2 Gen 2×2 ports with a 20 Gbps transfer rate but will also provide USB headers so that you can connect the front USB ports of your PC case.

 A Thunderbolt port or a header can also add further cost to the motherboard.